xsoophx/Kymatik/README.md

 I'm excited about the roadmap ahead and are actively working on expanding Kymatik's capabilities.
 Some of the features currently in development include:

-## 1. Expanding FFT Analysis:
+### 1. Expanding FFT Analysis:

-- Windowed FFT
+- Windowed FFT: Adding FFT Hop size as sample number (currently only supports hop size in seconds, e.g. 0.1s)
+    - Current solution: hopIntervalInSeconds = hopSizeInSamples / sampleRate
+- Zero Padding: Zero padding the input signal to improve the frequency resolution of the FFT
 - Bluestein Algorithm
 - Goertzel Algorithm

-## 2. Starting Position Detection:
+### 2. Starting Position Detection:

 A feature that will allow you to detect the starting position of a beat in a music file.
 This can be useful for removing silence at the beginning of a track or aligning beats in a remix.

-## 3. Various pitch detection / shifting algorithms:
+### 3. Various pitch detection / shifting algorithms:

 Including YIN, Harmonic Product Spectrum and more.

-## 4. .mp3 and .flac support:
+### 4. .mp3 and .flac support:

 Support for additional audio formats, allowing to analyze a wider range of audio files but also converting them to other formats.

-## 5. Audio visualization:
+### 5. Audio visualization:

 Visualize the audio data in various ways, including waveform, spectrogram and more.

-## 6. Documentation:
+### 6. Documentation:

 Comprehensive documentation as a guide through the library's features and functionalities.